 - nervous system dysfunction

-- Stroke.
-A stroke can affect behavior, thinking, memory, and other brain functions.
-Some changes are obvious; some are subtle.
-An evaluation helps determine the degree of stroke impairment.
+- A stroke can affect behavior, thinking, memory, and other brain functions in obvious or subtle ways.
+They can perform an evaluation to help determine the degree of stroke impairment.

-- Parkinson’s disease.
-This type of progressive disorder can cause several neurological problems.
-A neuropsychologist’s exam can provide a baseline in order to determine disease progression and decreased function.
+- Parkinson’s disease, a progressive disorder, can cause several neurological problems.
+A neuropsychologist’s exam can provide a baseline to help them determine disease progression and decreased function.

-- Alzheimer’s disease.
-Alzheimer’s disease and other types of dementia can interfere with memory, personality, and cognitive abilities.
-An exam may be able to identify Alzheimer’s in its early stages.
+- Alzheimer’s disease and other types of dementia can interfere with memory, personality, and cognitive abilities.
+A neuropsychologist can perform an exam to help them identify it in its early stage.

-- Traumatic brain injuries.
-Injuries to the brain can cause a wide variety of symptoms.
-A neuropsychologist can help determine how an injury affects functions like reasoning or problem solving skills.
+- Traumatic brain injuries can cause a wide variety of symptoms.
+A neuropsychologist can help determine how an injury affects functions like reasoning or problem-solving skills.

-- Learning disabilities.
-There are many types of learning disabilities.
-A neuropsychologist can help determine the type of learning disorder in order to develop a treatment plan.
+- A neuropsychologist can help determine which of the many types of learning disabilities someone has and develop a treatment plan.

-The nervous system is complex, so different types of procedures are used to identify problems and treatment plans.
-Typical procedures include:
+The nervous system is complex.
+Neuropsychologists use different types of procedures to identify problems and treatment plans.
+Typical procedures they perform include:

 This evaluation is an assessment of how your brain functions.
-The evaluation will include an interview.
-Questions will ascertain your ability to perform daily tasks, as well as identify memory issues, and mental health concerns.
+The evaluation will include an interview and questions that will help outline your performance of daily tasks, as well as identify memory issues and mental health concerns.
 The interview will also cover information on symptoms, medical history, and medications you take.

-An evaluation includes different types of standardized tests.
-The tests measure many areas of brain function, including memory and cognitive ability.
-Tests may also measure personality, problem solving, and reasoning.
-Tests will also assess emotions and personality.
+An evaluation includes different types of standardized tests to measure many areas of brain function, including:

-Brain scans, such as computerized tomography scans (CT scans) or magnetic resonance imaging (MRI), can help a neuropsychologist make a diagnosis.
+Brain scans, such as CT or MRI scans, can also help a neuropsychologist make a diagnosis.

-A neuropsychologist compares your test scores with those of other people who are similar in education and age.
+Your neuropsychologist will compare your test results with those of other people with a similar education and age.

-Evaluation and test results may help determine the cause of a problem when other methods don’t work.
-Mild thinking and memory problems may be subtle, but tests can identify even mild problems with memory and cognitive abilities.
+Evaluation and test results may help determine the cause of an issue when other methods don’t work.
+Tests can even help identify mild thinking and memory issues, which may be subtle.